publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stD/ch43/m__us_usc_t26_s4980I.md

                 (v) __Subsequent years__

-                In the case of any calendar year after 2018, each of the dollar amounts under clauses (i) (after the application of clause (ii)) and (iv) shall be increased to the amount equal to such amount as in effect for the calendar year preceding such year, increased by an amount equal to the product of—
+                In the case of any calendar year after 2018, each of the dollar amounts under clauses (i) (after the application of clause (ii)) and (iv) shall be increased to the amount equal to such amount as determined for for the calendar year preceding such year, increased by an amount equal to the product of—

-                    (I) such amount as so in effect, multiplied by
+                    (I) such amount as so determined, multiplied by

                     (II) the cost-of-living adjustment determined under section 1(f)(3) for such year (determined by substituting the calendar year that is 2 years before such year for “1992” in subparagraph (B) thereof), increased by 1 percentage point in the case of determinations for calendar years beginning before 2020.